Homework Policy

 Partial credit is available for most questions.

-• For numeric questions that require multiple inputs, partial credit is based mostly on which inputs you supply correctly.
+• Numeric questions: partial credit is based on which inputs you supply correctly for questions with multiple inputs.

-• For code questions, submitted code will be checked against several distinct test cases, each providing some amount of credit.
+• Code questions: submitted code will be checked against several distinct test cases, which each provide some portion of the total credit.

-• For model fitting questions, submitted models will be compared to thresholds for various metrics and partial credit will be aware based on some function of distance from stated threshold.
+• Model fitting questions: submitted models will be assessed by various metrics, and partial credit will be awarded as a function of your distance from the given thresholds for each metric.

 Python